LaughingRover/Hub/README.md

 **A simple folder structure template bootstrap for react projects.**

 There is no way that is 100% correct to structure your application, this is purely based on my opinions as to what I feel is comfortable.
-Feel free to adjust modify to your satisfaction or adopt it as is for your a project :)
+Feel free to adjust it to your satisfaction or adopt it as is for your a project :)

 ## Getting Started